 Fast Lane Tickets

-Fast Lane Tickets are only available through Knott's, but can be added to discount tickets purchased elsewhere.
-See exactly which rides are included on the next page.
+Fast Lane Tickets are only available through Knott's but can be added to discount tickets purchased elsewhere.

 Knott's Berry Farm offers three levels of season passes.
 The Regular Season Pass includes unlimited access to only Knott's Berry Farm, the Gold Pass includes both Knott's Berry Farm and Knott's Soak City.
 The Platinum Pass includes all Cedar Fair parks in the country, plus free parking.
 They all include hotel, food and merchandise discounts, early ride times, Knott's Scary Farm discounts and Bring a Friend Days.

 Knott's Scary Farm Halloween tickets are separate from the regular theme park tickets and are valid for the specific night requested.
 The price varies from early to late in the season and from weekday to weekends.

 There is an additional fee for parking.Continue to 3 of 8 below.

 Fast Lane Rides